If you are looking for a way to sell your handmade products online, Etsy may be the perfect platform for you.

 - Turkey: 1.1%

 With international sales becoming more and more common, it’s important to be aware of how currency conversion fees can affect your Etsy business.

 etsy only deals in US dollars, so if your bank account is in a different currency, you will be charged a conversion fee by your bank.

 Plus, if you are dealing with different currencies, Etsy might charge you a 2.5% currency conversion fee on top of the payment processing fees.

-With so many fees, it’s estimated that Etsy fees can make up approximately 30% of the Item’s revenue.
+With so many payment processing fees, it’s estimated that Etsy fees can make up approximately 30% of the Item’s revenue.

 Etsy offers 2 types of Ads.